6D-pixel/payTM/README.md

 ## Build a basic version of PayTM

--Using MERN stack
+- Using MERN stack
--Implemented money Transaction in MongoDB
+- Implemented money Transaction in MongoDB using mongoose
+- TailwindCSS